esper-io/console_docs/docs/provisioning-methods/imei-provisioning.md

 ![alt text](./images/AFW-image/27-DrawAppsEDMYes.png)

-Step 21: You will now return to the Esper agent to install any Esper Enterprise applications.
+Step 21: You will now return to the Esper Agent to install any Esper Enterprise applications.

 ![alt text](./images/AFW-image/28-DeviceInstalling.png)

-Now the provisioning is complete, and your device is set up according to your provisioning template.
-In this example, we’ve provisioned in multi-application mode with three Enterprise applications installed from the Esper Cloud and managed Google Play enabled.
+Now the onboarding is complete, and your device is set up according to your Blueprint.
+In this example, we’ve onboarded in multi-application mode with three Enterprise applications installed from the Esper Cloud and managed Google Play enabled.

 ![alt text](./images/AFW-image/29-DeviceScreen.png)